BIRD-Laboratories/CODDash/README.md

 ## Run the script.
 ```
 tmux new -s vmmanager
+sh vmvnev.sh
 source vmvenv/bin/activate
 python vm_manager.py
 ```

 # For developers
+(Will be separated into multiple scripts for each component and then an overall intergration.
 Before any further usage, check for errors on the testing suite.

 ```